 Dividends and distributions to common stockholders are recorded on the ex-dividend date.
-The amount to be paid out as a dividend is determined by the Board of Directors each quarter and is generally based upon the earnings estimated by management for the period and year.
+The amount to be paid out is determined by the Board of Directors each quarter and is generally based upon the earnings estimated by management for the period and year.